fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 module.exports = mongoose.model('User', schema)
 ```

-Every user is connected to a bunch of other persons in the system through the *friends* field.
-The idea is that when a user, e.g. <i>mluukkai</i>, adds a person, e.g. <i>Arto Hellas</i>, to the list, the person is added to their *friends* list.
+Every user is connected to a bunch of other persons in the system through the <code>friends</code> field.
+The idea is that when a user, e.g. <i>mluukkai</i>, adds a person, e.g. <i>Arto Hellas</i>, to the list, the person is added to their <code>friends</code> list.
 This way, logged-in users can have their own personalized view in the application.

 Logging in and identifying the user are handled the same way we used in [part 4](/en/part4/token_authentication) when we used REST, by using tokens.